 - Chicken.
 I like chicken thighs for this, though chicken breast works great, too.

 - Andouille.
 Cajun smoked sausage is the best.

 - Vegetables.
 Use the Cajun Holy Trinity of onion, bell peppers, and celery, along with garlic and okra.

 - Seasonings.
-Use your favorite Cajun seasoning blend and a bit of salt and pepper and bay leaves.
+Use your favorite Cajun seasoning blend and a bit of salt and black pepper and bay leaves.
 Try my Homemade Cajun Seasoning blend.

 - Stock.
 Use chicken stock, though vegetable stock works as well.